 Scroll the page below for more information or use our FAQ's to jump to the text you're interested in.

-Through the Community Empowerment Act, Scottish Government is increasing opportunities for communities to own assets and has set a target of increasing land in community ownership to one million acres by 2020.
+Through the Community Empowerment Act, Scottish Government has increased opportunities for communities to own assets and has set a target of increasing land in community ownership to one million acres by 2020.
 As one of Scotland’s largest landowners, with 58 crofting estates comprising of 235,000 acres, the Government is encouraging local communities to consider taking ownership of these lands.
 A map and list of holdings can be found on the menu to the left.

 Whilst wishing to be very clear that there is no intention to dispose of their estates, Scottish Government strongly believes that local decision-making and self-determination is key to delivering sustainable and resilient communities.
 Communities that take control of their lands release further development potential and opportunities.
 West Harris is a good example.

 The West Harris Trust, a community company with open membership to all residents, purchased three contiguous crofting estates – comprising the townships of Losgaintir, Seilebost, Horgabost, Na Buirgh and Sgarasta Mhor - from Ministers in 2010.
-The 120-strong community aims to grow the local population, create new housing opportunities, generate renewable energy and safeguard the rich natural and cultural heritage.
+The 120-strong community had aspirations to grow the local population, create new housing opportunities, generate renewable energy and safeguard the rich natural and cultural heritage.